linn221/Book-Inventory/journal.md

 - [x] course table's name column have to be unique
 - [x] change courses to singular route name
 - [x] use stack instead of js section
-- [!] move js function to a separate file, src by using a helper
+- [x] move js function to a separate file, src by using a helper
 - [!] total price to total bill to old code, total bill makes more sense
 - [!] refactor old code that treat paid attribute as yes/no string instead of boolean
 - [ ] update students table migration string count